joelouthan/theologic.us/content/posts/study-romans/study-romans10-14-21.md

 ### God proclaims: Christ is the gospel of God alone

+Christ is the good news.
+From Genesis 3:15 on, Christ was always the good news.

+And we get to see the glory of God in the Son:

+>John 1:18 (CSB) No one has ever seen God.
+The one and only Son, who is himself God and is at the Father’s side—he has revealed him.

+And

+>Titus 3:4–5 (CSB) But when the kindness of God our Savior and his love for mankind appeared, he saved us—not by works of righteousness that we had done, but according to his mercy—through the washing of regeneration and renewal by the Holy Spirit.

+Jesus Christ, Son of God who is God, was born of the Virgin Mary, lived and died in our place for our sins not a matter of blind faith or great myth but it is an historical fact.
+Look it up in the history books.
+Look at the Romans' historical accounts from this era.

+>1 Timothy 1:15 (CSB) This saying is trustworthy and deserving of full acceptance: “Christ Jesus came into the world to save sinners”—and I am the worst of them.

 ---

 ><sup>18</sup> But I ask, “Did they not hear?”
 Yes, they did: Their voice has gone out to the whole earth, and their words to the ends of the world.

 ### God proclaims: Christ is the voice of God alone

+There are two types of people on this earth at any given time: those are who have heard the call of God and those who have suppressed the knowledge of God.
+There is no middle ground.
+It is either you are saved or your damned.
+Your good works are hot trash before a holy God.
+Your church going is not going to save you.
+Your pastor is not going to save you.
+Your believing parents cannot save you.

+You can only be saved by Jesus Christ.
+In order to see the kingdom of God, you must be born again.
+You must be a new creature.
+You must have a new heart and His Spirit in you.

+And you hear this for the first time and you yell back, "How do I receive this great God!
+I cannot do this!
+I don't know how!"

+And what does God say?

+Ask for him.
+Call upon his name.
+You will be saved.

 <div style="page-break-after: always;"></div>